TL;DR

 That debate is over.
 The wrappers lost.
 Everyone was right about that.

-What everyone got wrong: they think the story ends there.
-It doesn't.
-While the pundits were writing eulogies, a different category of AI product was quietly growing.
-Not wrappers.
-Not chatbots.
-Agentic systems.
+What everyone got wrong: they thought the story ended there.
+While the pundits were writing eulogies, a different category of AI product was quietly growing - not wrappers, not chatbots, but agentic systems.

 I built one.
-Preuve AI runs 10 AI agents across 40+ live data sources to validate startup ideas.
-I've analyzed 3,500+ ideas.
+Preuve AI runs 10 AI agents across 50+ live data sources to validate startup ideas.
+4,500+ ideas have been tested on it.
 The product works.
 Founders pay for it.
 It looks like a wrapper from the outside.
 It is not one.

 The Numbers Don't Lie